-This study investigates heat and mass transfer in magnetohydrodynamic micropolar fluid flow past a vertical stretching permeable sheet in a porous medium with constant heat and mass fluxes.
-A magnetic field of uniform strength is applied normal to the stretching sheet, the governing partial differential equations are transformed into nonlinear coupled differential equations using similarity transformation.
-The resulting equations are solved by Runge-Kutta method alongside shooting method.
-The effects of various embedded flow parameters such as magnetic parameter, Soret and Dufour effects, thermal radiation, Prandtl, Schmidt and Eckert numbers, micropolar (material) parameter, suction/injection and permeability are found on velocity, temperature, concentration and microrotation profiles.
-The influence of the flow parameters on the Skin friction, wall couple shear stress, Nusselt and Sherwood numbers are also obtained and presented in tables.
-In addition, it was found that micropolar fluid exhibits a reduction in shear stresses as compared to Newtonian fluids
+This study investigates heat and mass transfer of chemically reacting and electrically conducting micropolar fluid flow past a vertical stretching permeable sheet in a Darcy-Forchheimer porous medium with constant heat and mass flux and in the presence of heat source/sink.
+A magnetic field of uniform strength is applied normal to the stretching sheet.
+The governing partial differential equations governing the flow are transformed into nonlinear coupled ordinary differential equations using appropriate similarity transformations.
+The resulting equations are solved by shooting method alongside fourth order Runge-Kutta integration scheme.
+The effects of various flow physical parameters are found on the dimensionless velocity, temperature, concentration and microrotation profiles as well as on the skin friction, wall couple shear stress, Nusselt and Sherwood numbers.
+It was found that micropolar fluid exhibits a reduction in shear stresses as compared to Newtonian fluids.

-Keywords: Stretching sheet; non-Newtonian fluid; magnetohydrodynamic; micropolar fluid; permeable sheet
+Keywords: Stretching sheet; non-Newtonian fluid; magnetohydrodynamic; micropolar fluid.